HoracioChavez/footprints/README.md

 # Footprints.

 Feel free to visit the live project <a href="http://h6c5.com/footprints" target="_blank">here</a>.
-Please take in mind, that this App was designed only for mobile.
+Please keep in mind, that this App was designed only for mobile.
 ### What is this WebApp for?

 Designed for mobile, this WebApp allows users to create trips while aggregates social media posts using Twitter and Instagram OAuth.